theofanistzoumakas/Student-Restaurant-Application/README.md

 **It was developed for my thesis at the Department of Informatics of University of Piraeus** (year 2025).

+> ℹ️ This project is not open source and does not grant any usage rights.
+> For usage terms and legal information, see 🔒 [Code Ownership & Usage Terms](#-code-ownership--usage-terms).

 ## 🏗Built with: